yale-redcap/yes3-exporter/documents/userguide.md

 ### Device recommendations

 Each YES3 Exporter component - like REDCap itself - has a responsive interface, that is it will adapt to various screen geometries from 4k desktops to mobile phones.
 The Event Prefixes, Export Logs and YES3 Exporter Documentation components all work tolerably well with a portrait-orientation device viewport width of 375 pixels, which covers most mobile phones.
 However there are practical considerations for the YES3 Exporter Main component, driven by the complexity of the export specification editor.
-Our target display device for the editor is a standard HD desktop screen (1920x1080 pixels).
-For an optimal user experience on a desktop, we recommend a minimum screen width, with the browser's magnification set to 100%, of 1200 pixels.
-For mobile devices, the minimum viewport dimensions for editing export specifications appear to be 600x600 pixels, which should cover devices ranging from "phablets" to full-size tablets.
+Our target display device for the editor is a standard HD desktop screen (1920x1080 pixels). <b>For an optimal user experience on a desktop, we recommend a minimum screen width, with the browser's magnification set to 100%, of 1200 pixels.</b>  For mobile devices, the minimum viewport dimensions for editing export specifications appear to be 600x600 pixels, which should cover devices ranging from "phablets" to full-size tablets.
 Most mobile phones will *not* work for editing, in either portrait or horizontal orientation.

 ### Action icons